Fra\"iss\'e limits of C*-algebras

 The following lemma will be critical for establishing that $\mc{K}$ has the near amalgamation property.
 Here, if $u$ is a unitary, $\mathrm{Ad}\left( u\right) :x\mapsto uxu^{\ast }$ denotes the inner automorphism associated with $u$. \begin{lem} Suppose that $A \in \mc{K}$ and $\varphi ,\psi :A\rightarrow \mc{Z}$ are trace-preserving embeddings.
 If $\bar{a}\in A$ and $\epsilon >0$, then there is a unitary $u \in \mc{Z}$ such that

 \end{lem} \begin{proof} This is an immediate consequence of Robert's \cite[Theorem 1.0.1]{robert_classification_2012} once we make some observations.
 Theorem 1.0.1 proves a result about algebras that are noncommutative CW (NCCW) complexes and ones which have stable rank one.
 Dimension-drop algebras are examples of NCCW complexes.
 In order for an algebra to be stable rank one, the invertible elements of that algebra must be dense.
 We shall check the assumptions of Robert's theorem hold for $\cZ$.
 Every invertible in $\mathcal{Z}_{p,q}$ is a continuous function from $[0,1]$ into the set of invertible elements of $M_{pq}(\mathbb C)$.
 Since invertible elements are dense in $M_{pq}(\bbC)$, it is an exercise in topology of $[0,1]$ to show that the invertible elements are dense in $\mathcal{Z}_{p,q}$.
 Since every unitary in $M_{pq}(\bbC)$ is of the form $\exp(i a)$ for a self-adjoint $a$, a similar exercise shows that every unitary in $\cZ_{p,q}$ is of the form $\exp(i a)$ for a self-adjoint $a$ and in particular that the unitary group of $\mathcal{Z}_{p,q}$ is connected.
-This shows that the group $K_1$ of $\cZ_{p,q}$ is trivial (see \cite{RoLaLa:Introduction}).
+This shows that the group $K_1$ of $\cZ_{p,q}$ is trivial (this is the only fact about $K_1$ that we will need; we refer the reader to \cite{RoLaLa:Introduction} for more information).
 In particular $\cZ$ is an inductive limit of NCCW complexes with trivial $K_1$ and is stable rank one.

 Since prime dimension drop algebras are projectionless so is their inductive limit,~$\cZ$.
 Additionally, $\cZ$ has a unique trace $\tau$ and two positive elements $a$ and $b$ in $\cZ$ are approximately unitarily equivalent if and only if $\tau(a^n)=\tau(b^n)$ for all $n$.